AbhishekMaira10/Hacktoberfest2020/README.md

 Here are 2 quick and painless ways to contribute to this project:

 * Add a profile page to the `profiles` directory
-* Create a simple "Hello, World" script in a language of your choice
+* Create a simple "Hello Hacktober2020" script in a language of your choice

 Choose one or all 2, make a pull request for your work and wait for it to be merged!